-- 1 8-ounce package soy or 5-grain tempeh, diced in 1/4-inch cubes, marinated for 10 minutes in 1 cup water and 1/4 cup soy sauce Add to list
+- 1 8-ounce package soy or 5-grain tempeh, diced in 1/4-inch cubes Add to list

-- 2 tablespoons unrefined sesame or olive oil Add to list
+- 2 tablespoons olive oil Add to list

-- 1/3 to 1/4 cup sliced, lightly dry-pan toasted filberts Add to list
+- 1/3 to 1/4 cup sliced, toasted hazelnuts Add to list

 - 2 stalks celery, minced Add to list

-- 1/4 cup finely minced Italian or bush parsley (plus several sprigs reserved for garnishing when serving) Add to list
+- 1/4 cup finely minced parsley (plus several sprigs reserved for garnishing) Add to list

 - 1 onion, peeled and diced Add to list

-- 6 mushrooms, sliced (preferably wild chanterelle, shiitake and oyster mushrooms) Add to list
+- 6 mushrooms, sliced (preferably chanterelle or shiitake) Add to list

-- 1 teaspoon (or more) mixed poultry herb blend ( or 3 or more teaspoons finely minced fresh sage, oregano, thyme and rosemary leaves) Add to list
+- 1 teaspoon mixed poultry herb blend Add to list

-- Approximately 4 tablespoons dry white wine (or water) as needed, to moisten stuffing Add to list
+- Approximately 4 tablespoons dry white wine as needed, to moisten stuffing Add to list

-Remove marinated tempeh from liquid and lightly brown in the oil in a heavy skillet for 5 minutes.
+Add olive oil to a heavy skillet and warm over medium heat.
+Remove marinated tempeh from liquid and lightly brown in the oil for 5 minutes.
 Remove pan from heat.

-Combine next 7 ingredients in a large bowl.
+Combine rice, hazelnuts, celery, parsley, onions, mushrooms, and herb blend in a large bowl.
 Add tempeh, scraping any oil and bits into bowl.
-Toss ingredients.
+Toss to combine.

 Recipe by, former PCC Nutrition Education Manager